 Nevertheless, if you are going to use your keyboard in the office, backlights probably won’t be necessary.

-We have tried to include different types of mechanical clicky keyboards on our list so that anyone could find at least one keyboard that fits them perfectly.
+I have tried to include different types of mechanical clicky keyboards on my list so that anyone could find at least one keyboard that fits them perfectly.

-Therefore, we are hoping that this list of the best mechanical keyboards will be useful to all people in need of a keyboard and hopefully the information about each keyboard we have gathered will make their decision-making process much easier.
+Therefore, I hope this list of the best mechanical keyboards will be useful to everyone needing a keyboard.
+Hopefully, the information about each keyboard I have gathered will make their decision-making process much easier.